 Why most e-commerce advice dies in execution

-When I step into a business, I'm not adding more advice to the pile.
+When I step into a business, I'm not adding another framework to the pile.
 I'm taking the work on — structuring it, running it, and making sure the results are measurable.
+The difference isn't conceptual.
+It's operational.

 Marketplace growth breaks when backend discipline disappears